KatieLars/KatieLars.github.io/_posts/2018-05-27-postmodernist_rails_self_reference.markdown

 I'm getting to Rails, trust me.

 But what it did was reveal how our world is really defined by us.
 Even the absences--all the Derridean *différance*--are really just us, the modern subject (or so Habermas says in his *The Philosophical Discourse of Modernity*).
-We can never escape us.
+We can never escape us; we can never escape ourselves.

-So here we are again with echoes of 1968 bouncing off of our historical walls and social media dominating the discourse.
+So here we are again with echoes of 1968 bouncing off our historical walls and social media dominating the discourse.

 ![Students in Paris 1968](https://i.imgur.com/BPxiQ66.jpg)

 Of course, social media apps are standard these days.
-We just spend our personal data like it's fliff night forever as long as we can continue playing Farmville with our friends.
+We just spend our personal data like it's fliff night forever as long as we get to continue playing Farmville with our friends.
 Needless to say, I wanted to make one of these social media apps.
 And I did: The Potluck Planner.

 ![Screenshot of Potluck Planner](https://i.imgur.com/mYqFfZR.png)

 This is basically Facebook's Events functionality combined with a tracker for who's bringing what (so you don't end up with a bunch of potato salad and no hamburgers).
 Users can friend other users and then invite them to their potluck.

 So how did I do that?
-Self Referentiality.
+Self-Referentiality.

 ![Vache qui rit](https://i.imgur.com/3xhE2e5.gif)

-Basically self referentiality describes the relationship between a model and itself.
-In this case, User.
-Because friends are also users, users has to reference itself.
+Basically self-referentiality describes the relationship between a model and itself.
+In this case, the User model.
+Because friends are also users, Users has to reference itself.

-Here's how you do this:
+Here's how you do it:

 **Database**

 1. Create a users table like you normally would with your `password_digest`, username, email, etc.

-2. Create a join table called "friendships" (or whatever best describes the relationship between different users).
+2. Create a join table called "friendships" (or whatever best describes the relationship between different users--frenemyships, parenthoods, whatever).
 This table will have a `user_id` and a `friend_id` as values.
-Each unique friendship id describes that relationship.
-For example, if I'm friends with Joe, that one friendship will have an id to identify it (e.g. Friendship 543).
+Each unique `friendship_id` describes that relationship.
+For example, if I'm friends with Joe, that one friendship will have an id to identify it (e.g. the Katie-Joe friendship has `friendship_id` 543).

   **Models**

 1. Create a Friendship and User model.
 Remember, the term "friend" just describes a type of User.
+We don't have a friend table.

-2. User: Now a user `has_many :friendships`, but what we actually want to use is something like `katie.friends`, which should return a bunch of User objects associated to the user katie.
+2. User: Now a user `has_many :friendships`, but what we actually want to use is something like `katie.friends`, which should return a bunch of User objects associated to the user represented by the variable `katie`.
 So, we add `has_many :friends, through: :friendships`.
 Now ActiveRecord knows to look for `friend_id` as a column in friendships.

 3. Friendship: Each friendship `belongs_to :user`.
 That's the easy part.
 But we have to let the Friendship model know where to look for the `friend_id` (because we don't have a model called Friend, because friends are actually just fellow users).
 So you must include: `belongs_to :friend, :class_name => "User"`.
-Done.
-Now it knows to friend_id is really just another name for `user_id`.
+Now it knows `friend_id` is really just another name for `user_id`.

   And that's it.
 You're wired.
 You tired?